-- Layer 2 Network Discovery (on page 6) - Network Device (on page 60) and Topology Maps View (on page 38) - Exporting Topology Maps to WhatsUp Gold (on page 44) - Exporting Topology Maps to Microsoft VisioTM (on page 46)
+- Layer 2 Network Discovery (on page 7) - Network Device (on page 60) and Topology Maps View (on page 40) - Exporting Topology Maps to WhatsUp Gold - Exporting Topology Maps to Microsoft VisioTM

 About Layer 2 Network Discovery Files

 WhatsConnected saves the information from a network discovery in a discovery file (.dis file extension).
 This flat file format makes it easy to share and move network data between computers with WhatsConnected installed.
 The size of these files is dependent on the number of devices saved in each discovery run and can be managed as part of the general file system.